-I just stumbled on this incredible Native Land Map shared in honor of Indigenous People’s Day and — wow.
+I originally stumbled on this incredible Native Land Map when it was shared in honor of Indigenous People’s Day and — wow.
 What a worthwhile educational site to explore today, especially if you sit down and do it with your kids.
+Particularly if you’re celebrating Thanksgiving next week and want to honor more of the true history behind the lore.

-The map covers North America, as well as Central America, the northern part of South America, as well as Australia and New Zealand.
-Sort by territories, languages and treaties, and search your own location to see just who lived there first.
+Click over and you can sort by territories, languages and treaties, and search your own location to see just who lived there first.

 For example, if you’re in Connecticut, you can see that you’re in the Territory of Paugussett.
 Click through the link for additional educational links to Facebook pages, Wikipedia and even archived web pages, on which you’ll learn that the Golden Hill Indians of the Paugussett Nation inhabited land comprising most of Connecticut.